JuliaLang/julia/doc/src/manual/types.md

 1//2
 ```

-An extra interface between the fields and the user can be provided through [Type Properties](@ref man-type-properties).
+An extra interface between the fields and the user can be provided through [Instance Properties](@ref man-instance-properties).
 This grants more control on what can be accessed and modified using the `bar.baz` notation.

 In order to support mutation, such objects are generally allocated on the heap, and have